Projects on Language Recovery Using fMRI

 We are part of the Center for Neurobiology of Language Recovery

 Our publications in this area:

-Sims, J., Kapse, K., Glynn, P., Sandberg, C., & Kiran, S. (under revision).
+Sims, J., Kapse, K., Glynn, P., Sandberg, C., & Kiran, S. (in press).
 The Importance of the Left Hemisphere in Language Recovery in Neuropsychologia

 Kiran S, Meier EL, Kapse KJ and Glynn PA (2015) Changes in task-based effective connectivity in language networks following rehabilitation in post-stroke patients with aphasia.Frontiers in Human Neuroscience.
 9:316. doi: 10.3389/fnhum.2015.00316